Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: RELATED WORKS

 \subsection{Deep Learning-based Fusion Methods}

-In 2017, Liu et al. proposed a neural network-based method\cite{liu2017multi-focus}.
-The authors divides the picture into many small patches.
-Then CNN is used to predict whether each small patch is blurry or clear.
-The network builds a decision activation map to indicate which pixels of the original image are clear and focused.
-A well-trained network can accomplish multi-focus fusion tasks very well.
-However, due to the limitations of network design, this method is only suitable for multi-focus image fusion.
+In 2017, Liu et al. proposed a neural network-based method \cite{liu2017multi-focus}.
+The authors divide the image into many small patches.
+Then CNN is used to determine whether each small patch is blurry or clear.
+The network builds a decision activation map to indicate which pixels of the original image are clear and which are focused.
+The authors showed that a well-trained network can accomplish multi-focus fusion tasks very well, but their method is not suitable for other image fusion applications.

-In order to enable the network to fuse visible light images and infrared images, Li and Wu et al. proposed a deep neural network (DenseFuse)\cite{li2018densefuse} based on an autoencoder.
-First they train a sufficiently powerful encoder and decoder which can fully extract the features of the original image and reconstruct the image without losing information as much as possible.
-Then the infrared image and the visible light image are inputted into the encoder to obtain the coding features, and the two sets of features are specifically fused to obtain the fusion featurs.
-Finally, the fusion features are inputted into the decoder to obtain the fused image.
+In order to enable the network to fuse visible light images and infrared images, Li and Wu proposed a deep neural network (DenseFuse) \cite{li2018densefuse} based on an auto-encoder.
+First they train a powerful encoder and decoder to extract the features of the original image, and then reconstruct it without losing information.
+The infrared image and the visible light image are encoded.
+The two sets of coding features are then fused.
+Finally, the fused features are input into the decoder to obtain the fused image.
 These methods use the encoder to decompose the image into several latent features.
-Then these features are fused and reconstructed to obtain a fused image.
+Then these features are fused and reconstructed to obtain the fused image.

-In the past few years, Generative Adversarial Networks(GANs) have also been applied to many fields, including image fusion.
-In \cite{ma2019fusiongan} FusionGan first uses GANs to generate a fused image.
+In the past few years, Generative Adversarial Networks (GANs) have also been applied to image fusion.
+The pioneering work based on this approach is FusionGan \cite{ma2019fusiongan}.
 The generator inputs infrared and visible light images and outputs a fused image.
-In order to improve the quality of the generated image, the author designed an appropriate loss function.
-Finally, the generator can be used to fuse any infrared image and visible light image.
+In order to improve the quality of the generated image, the authors designed an application-specific loss function.

-In view of the superiority of these two methods, we propose a multi-layer image decomposition method based on neural network.
-And we propose an image fusion framework for infrared image and visible light image based on this method.
+These deep learning-based methods have the ability to map images into a high-dimensional feature space to process and fuse features.
+CNN can effectively extract the different dimensions images features.
+However, the CNN-based image fusion methods needs to a well-designed network structure, and can only be applied to specific image fusion tasks.
+In view of the evident effectiveness of image decomposition and neural network based feature extraction, we propose a novel method which combines multi-layer image decomposition and feature extraction using a unified neural network framework for infrared and visible light image fusion.